-If you’re a member of a limited liability company, or if you’re considering starting an LLC of your own, it’s likely that you’ve heard the term “corporate veil.”
-The corporate veil refers to a company’s limited liability protection, which prevents creditors from pursuing an LLC member’s personal assets in the case of a lawsuit.
+This corporate veil refers to a company’s limited liability protection, which prevents creditors from pursuing an LLC member’s personal assets if the company is sued.
 However, there are some situations where a corporate veil can be “pierced,” which removes this personal asset protection.
 How can this happen, and how do you avoid it?

 What Is a Corporate Veil?

 The corporate veil is one of the most important aspects of an LLC – one of the things that makes it a popular business structure – because it provides the member/owners with limited liability protection.